OpenCDSS/cdss-learn-git/mkdocs-project/docs/06-lesson-standard-repo-files/lesson-standard-repo-files.md

 A `.gitignore` file can be created in the repository root folder to indicate to Git software which files should not be committed to the repository.
+A default file can be initialized when creating a new repository on GitHub, based on the language for the project, or the file can be created with a text editor.
+It is often simplest to copy a `.gitignore` file from a similar repository.
 It is typical that this file is customized for the programming language and development environment used for a project.
-For example, Microsoft software temporary files, text editor backup files, compiler output binary files, and automated test output should be ignored.
+For example, Microsoft software temporary files, text editor backup files, log files, compiler output binary files, and automated test output should be ignored.

 **It is important to not commit files to the repository that should be ignored.**